 There is no maintenance required, apart from thinning and keeping the plot weed free.

 The main pest of radishes is the fleabeetle.
 The symptoms are small ‘shot-holes’ through the leaves.
 A heavy infestation can destroy the crop.
-Covering the bed with bio-net or fleece straight after sowing may prevent the attack.
+However, covering the bed with bio-net or fleece straight after sowing may prevent the attack.

 How much to grow?

 You will get about 100 radishes in one square metre.
 This shows that you should sow little and often and never one square metre at one go.

 Cherry Belle (scarlet globe and quick to mature)